Is There a Cost Premium for Passivhaus? What You Need to Know

 It is commonly known that in Sydney, a humid subtropical climate, homes are being built to the Passivhaus standard which is cost neutral when compared to a standard build which meets the minimum building code requirements.
 This is explored further in an article here.

-Victoria Passivhaus Premium
+Melbourne & Victoria Passivhaus Cost Premium

 Victoria Cost Savings